First Human Spaceflight

 To Earth’s Polar Regions

-Later this year in 2024, SpaceX will launch Fram2.
+NET spring 2025, SpaceX will launch Fram2.
 And you’ll see that human spaceflight won’t be like it has been before.

 Following the path to the glory of earlier heroic polar pioneers, a team of four space explorers, coming from six countries, will be the first humans to fly over Earth’s North and South Poles and witness the planet’s polar wilderness from space.
 They will orbit the Earth for 3 to 5 days…